Food and Beverage Management Certificate

-- Appreciate the complexity of the hospitality industry as a whole.
+- Demonstrate an understanding of the complexity of the hospitality industry as a whole.

 - Explain general management theory as it applies to food and beverage management.

-- Enter, with junior standing, a four-year university with a major in hospitality management.
+- Enter, with junior standing, a four-year university as a major in hospitality management.

 - Enter a management training program in food and beverage management.

-- Demonstrate an ability to work effectively as a member of a team.
+- Work effectively as a member of a team in a professional setting.

 - Demonstrate an ability to perform responsibilities in an ethical manner.

-- Be sensitive to the importance of diversity in the hospitality industry.
+- Recognize and articulate the importance of diversity in the hospitality industry.